muchmala/socket.io-cluster/README.md

 ### io-node

-    ioCluster.makeIoServer(<socketIo.Listener>, config)

-Creates `io-node` instance.
+    ioNode.Server:
+        createMessage(client, data) - returns new instance of `ioNode.Message`

 It is pretty simple.
 And just triggers a bunch of events:

     app <app_node_message.type> (can me set by messageInstance.setType) app publish                      emited when app-node sends command to publish something (send, broadcast)